bsoft-biz/agent-orders-server/README.md

 ##How to use

+###Before using you must rename and configure this file:
+* persistence.properties.sample to persistence.properties

 ###To use oracle database you need to install oracle jdbc into your local maven repository
 #### Get Oracle jdbc driver
 Download it from oracle.com or get it from `{ORACLE_HOME}\jdbc\lib\`